Oct 26, 2023

 - Save your changes.

-Edit the Hosts File in Linux
+How to Edit Hosts File in Linux

 In Linux, you can use your favorite text editor to do the job.
 Here, we will use Gedit in Ubuntu.
 Open the Terminal by pressing Ctrl+Alt+T.